gytdau/directory/knowledge/energy.md

 In my own experience, I found that while mindless chores like washing the dishes or taking showers expends more physical energy than staying at a desk and typing at a keyboard, your mind can go pretty much on full auto mode.
 You can get a lot of mindless things done and, at the end, only be physically tired.

+## Increasing Energy

+Eating, sleeping, and exercising well are all obvious keys to increasing the amount of energy you have, but juggling them  is a worthy challenge in and of itself.

+Emotional state is also important to your energy level:

+> Most people realize that they tend to perform best when they’re feeling positive energy.
+What they find surprising is that they’re not able to perform well or to lead effectively when they’re feeling any other way.